Skip to main content

 More Dependencies

 The Output class, and others in Calculator need things like fonts, and the ability to measure text.
-Doodle provides these capabilities via interfaces like FontDetector and TextMetrics.
-These can be provided to Calculator via constructor injection.
+Doodle provides these capabilities via interfaces like FontLoader and TextMetrics.
+These are provided to Calculator via constructor injection.
+That results in a constructor as follows:

 Calculator.kt

-Now Main needs to provide these, along with Display, when constructing the app.
+Now main needs to provide these, along with Display, when constructing the app.

 tip